bitrise-io/devcenter/_articles/en/builds/caching/about-caching-index.md

 With caching, you can preserve the contents of selected files and directories, including installed dependencies.
 And it’s very easy: you just need to use two Steps in your Workflow.
 The first, called **Bitrise.io Cache: Push**, stores your content in the build cache; the other, called **Bitrise.io Cache: Pull**, pulls the cache the next time you run a build.

 The cache is stored as a single archive file: if the content of the cached paths changes in any way, the entire file gets updated.
 Every branch of your repository on which you run a build will have its own cache archive.
+Please note that the cache does not get used if you try to use it on another stack then the one it was generated on.

 {% include message_box.html type="info" title="The default branch cache is used as fallback" content="If a branch does not yet have a cache saved, the default branch's cache will be used.
 Cache is not available for PR builds of public Bitrise apps.
 "%}